Adding pedals is a lot of fun.

-In fact, the "Hendrix tone" is a great way to explain the Big Muff's sound.
+Speaking of Hendrix, his tone is a great way to explain the Big Muff's sound.

 I'd peg it as a Hendrix-style distortion, that's a little more rough and edgy.
 It's the same amount of gain and sustain with a little extra grit.

-So, what if you're not a Hendrix fan?
+But what if you're not a Hendrix fan?